 While this one liner may never make it to late-night TV, there is much truth to it.
 Many “standards” exist, and many more are invented each month to accommodate the special needs of new types of data or new software for processing data.

-There is, however, one exception that proves the rule: ISO 8601– the international standard for representing dates and times.Continue reading
+One standard, however, stands far above other options and should always be adopted: ISO 8601– the international standard for representing dates and times.Continue reading